1978 massacre at Multan Colony Textile Mills

 The 1978 massacre at Multan Colony Textile Mills was one of the most brutal acts of Muhammad Zia-ul-Haq's regime in Pakistan.
-Paramilitary forces opened fire on striking workers, resulting in 22-133 killed and many injured.
+Paramilitary forces opened fire on striking workers, resulting in 22–133 killed and many injured.

 Background

 In 1977, the Zulfikar Ali Bhutto regime was overthrown by Muhammad Zia-ul-Haq, which unleashed new attacks on the working class and trade unions.
 The military dictatorship crushed left-wing activists and trade unionists and oppressed different layers of society.
 Violent events from mass killings of workers to genocide of peasants and youth engulfed the country.
 Zia implemented policies friendly to industrialists, which saw forceful imprisonment of workers, a ban on trade unions, low wages and contract labour.
 Nationalized industries were given back to industrialists with hefty compensation and capitalists took revenge on workers in the form of brutal repression.

 Colony Textile Mills was established as a textile manufacturing unit in 1946 under Colony Group.
-Colony Group was founded by Mohammad Ismaeel and was divided into three divisions headed by Farooq A Shaikh, Naseer A Shaikh and Mughis A Shaikh.
+Colony Group was founded by Mohammad Ismaeel and was divided into three divisions headed by Farooq A Sheikh, Naseer A Sheikh and Mughis A Sheikh.
 Colony Textile Mills was headed by the latter.
 It was initially established at Faisalabad but, due to competition with Delhi Cloth & General Mills of Sir Shri Ram, it shifted to Multan in the 1940s.
 During the 1970s, the owners of Colony Group were in the top seven industrialist families among 22 industrialist families who owned 66% of the total industrial assets, 70% of insurance and 80% of banking.
 This group also owned shares in newspapers and became active in politics as well.
-One of the division leaders, Naseer A Shaikh, was on the board of the Civil and Military Gazette and Nawa-i-Waqt while another, Farooq A Shaikh, contested elections for the national assembly in 1970.
-The third, Mughis A Shaikh, had a good relationship with Zia-ul-Haq, since he was a Corps Commander in Multan.
+One of the division leaders, Naseer A Sheikh, was on the board of the Civil and Military Gazette and Nawa-i-Waqt while another, Farooq A Sheikh, contested elections for the national assembly in 1970.
+The third, Mughis A Sheikh, had a good relationship with Zia-ul-Haq, since he was a Corps Commander in Multan.